Raclette seasoning is sprinkled onto the melted cheese to enliven its flavor. Finding none in the US, I figured out how to make it from scratch.

-Raclette, a dish served during the chilly Alpine winters of Switzerland, Austria, Germany and France, is cheese heated until it begins to melt and bubble.
-There is a special grill for the dish; sausages and potatoes are placed on top to sear while paddles filled with cheese are placed underneath the heat source.
+Raclette, a dish served during the chilly Alpine winters of Switzerland, Austria, Germany and France, is essentially cheese heated until it begins to melt and bubble.
+There is a special grill for the dish; sausages and potatoes are placed above the heat source to sear while below, paddles filled with cheese are placed to perfectly melt.
 Required in my house are the traditional accompaniments of pickled onions, cornichons, endive salad and a lively, minerally white wine.
+And a jar of raclette seasoning.

 3 teaspoons (8 grams, .3 oz.) cumin